 November 5, 2004: 5-Step Plan.
 On November 5, 2004, Acting Commissioner Crawford announced a five step plan to "strengthen the safety program for marketed drugs."
 Many of the proposals included activities that FDA had long been conducting.
-Besides the creation of this Committee, the plan included:
+The plan included:

-- Formalizing a program for adjudicating "differences of professional opinion."
+- Sponsoring an Institute of Medicine Study of the Drug Safety System.
+Though an IOM study evaluating safety issues may be helpful, it is not a substitute for adopting meaningful safety reforms.
+FDA has reported that the study would not begin for another six months-10 months after the Acting Commissioner announced the 5-step plan.
+Media reports suggest the study will take up to 17 months to complete. - Formalizing a program for adjudicating "differences of professional opinion."
 This consists of an ad hoc panel of FDA staff not involved in approval decisions to review materials presented by disputing parties and make a recommendation to the Director of the Center for Drug Evaluation and Research (CDER).
 Petitions for review by the panel can be denied if CDER thinks there is not a significant health impact.
 CDER officials have been at the center of controversy surrounding the conflicts between OND and ODS. - Hiring a director for the Office of Drug Safety.
-Providing leadership for the office responsible for the post-market safety of thousands of approved drugs should be a presumed, obvious priority for FDA, not a component of a "reform plan." - Conducting drug safety/risk management consultations with advisory committees.
-Though we welcome greater use of advisory committees, and in particular, the creation of a more substantive oversight role for this committee, the inappropriate or inadequate use of advisory committees has not been identified as a shortcoming of the agency (other than the failure to ensure no conflicts of interest). - Publish Risk Management Guidances for pharmaceutical industry.
+Providing leadership for the office responsible for the post-market safety of thousands of approved drugs should be a presumed priority for FDA, not a component of a "reform plan." - Conducting drug safety/risk management consultations with advisory committees.
+This proposal does not appear to reflect substantive change.
+It would merely provide for an ongoing role for already formed and active advisory committees to discuss safety and risk management issues.
+Committee recommendations are not binding.

+• Publish Risk Management Guidances for pharmaceutical industry.
 Drafts of the non-binding guidances were originally published in May 2004 and were just finalized in March 2005.
-They largely reflect a continuation of a prior practice, not a meaningful response to the crisis of 2004.
+They largely reflect a continuation of a prior practice, not a response to the crisis of 2004.